sous-chefs/elasticsearch/README.markdown

 ------------------------

-When you want to significantly customize the cookbook — changing the templates, adding a specific logic —, the best way is to use the “wrapper cookbook” pattern: creating a lightweight cookbook which will customize this one.
+When you want to significantly customize the cookbook — changing the templates, adding a specific logic —, the best way is to use the "wrapper cookbook" pattern: creating a lightweight cookbook which will customize this one.
 Let's see how to change the template for the `logging.yml` file in this way.

 First, we need to create our “wrapper” cookbook: